How to cite this paper

 PMC processes approximately 500 full-text XML articles per day, and 16,000 full-text

 articles per month, in over 40 evolving DTDs.
-The frequency of updates to the DTDs, and new
+The frequency of updates to the DTDs,

 versions of the NLM